-- Steady Steady output with no pulsing - March Time Pulses at 120 ppm (pulses per minute) - California Code 10 seconds On, 5 seconds Off - Temporal Code Pulses at 1⁄2 second On, 1⁄2 second Off, 1⁄2 second On, 1⁄2 second Off, 1⁄2 second On, 11⁄2 second Off - Cross-Zone: - ✓ 1st zone of a cross-zoned group in alarm causes programmed NAC output to pulse 1 second on and 1 second off - ✓ 2nd zone of a cross-zoned group in alarm causes programmed NAC output to pulse 1⁄2 second on and 1⁄2 second off Note: if more than three zones are cross-zoned, the programmed NAC output will continue to pulse 1⁄2 second on and 1⁄2 second off for each subsequent zone in alarm, until the final zone in the cross-zoned group goes into alarm - ✓ all zones of a cross-zoned group in alarm causes the output programmed as a Releasing Circuit to perform a water release and the programmed NAC output to turn on steady - Synchronized output for System Sensor, Wheelock, Gentex, Faraday or Amseco Refer to "Synchronized NAC Operation" on page 59 for additional information.
+- Steady Steady output with no pulsing - March Time Pulses at 120 ppm (pulses per minute) - California Code 10 seconds On, 5 seconds Off - Temporal Code Pulses at 1⁄2 second On, 1⁄2 second Off, 1⁄2 second On, 1⁄2 second Off, 1⁄2 second Off, 1⁄2 second Off - Two-Stage Pulses at 20 ppm (pulses per minute) for 3 or 5 minutes and then changes to Temporal - Cross-Zone (refer to Cross-Zone for Release Circuit 1 or Release Circuit 2: on page 61) - Synchronized output for System Sensor, Wheelock, Gentex, Faraday or Amseco Refer to "Synchronized NAC Operation" on page 62 for additional information.

-4.12 Release Stages
+4.12 Release Stage/NAC Operation

-Outputs programmed as Release Stage NACs indicate the two stages of a release operation:
+Outputs programmed as Release Stage NACs indicate the stages of a release operation.
+There are three possible release stage methods: